Practices

 RITA BALKUTĖ

-Rita Balkutė – founder of the „Būties ratu“ Traditions Center.
-For over 30 years, she has led expeditions on Lithuanian folk medicine, creating anthropological films about herbalists, charmers, witches, sorcerers, plant-based healing, magic, and other traditional practices.
-Rita writes articles and publishes folklore research in Lithuanian and international journals, and organizes conferences dedicated to Lithuanian folk medicine.
-She also delivers lectures, leads educational workshops on medicinal herbs and Lithuanian traditions, and organizes camps for both children and adults.
+Rita writes articles, publishes folklore research in Lithuanian and international periodicals, and organizes conferences devoted to Lithuanian folk medicine.
+She also gives lectures, leads educational workshops on medicinal herbs and Lithuanian traditions, and organizes camps for both children and adults.

 PETRAS DABRIŠIUS